 Home security is a rapidly growing field, and there are new and improved burglar alarms popping up all the time.
 For the most part, these systems are all built around the same basic structure.
 A central control box monitors several motion detectors and perimeter guards and sounds an alarm when any of them are triggered.

-To find out about specific alarm devices and new installation techniques, check out the sites listed on the next page, or talk to a security system installer in your area.
+To find out about specific alarm devices and new installation techniques, check out the sites listed below, or talk to a security system installer in your area.